ITRS named a Visionary in the 2024 Gartner® Magic Quadrant™ for Digital Experience Monitoring

 ]

-Any of these values that can be extracted from the content, will be merged with the current server time, and then evaluated in terms of UTC.
+The JSON key, Pattern, can contain values in regex form, such as <year>, <month>, <day>, <hour>, <minute>, and <second>.
+Any of these values can be extracted from the website’s content and will be merged with the current server time and then evaluated in terms of UTC.

-Example: if the webpage contains a timestamp in UTC+1, the offset should be 60.
-If the webpage contains a timestamp in EST (UTC-5), the offset should be -300.
+The OffsetUTC is the number of minutes that should be subtracted to compare it to server time in UTC.
+If the webpage contains a timestamp in UTC+1, the offset should be 60.
+If the webpage includes a timestamp in EST (UTC-5), the offset should be -300.

 Where to configure a content match